darkobits/nr/README.md

 a specific script name, `nr` will look for a script named `pre<scriptName>` and `post<scriptName>`.
 If found, these scripts will be run before and after the matched script, respectively.

-## Listing Available Scripts
+## Discovering Available Commands, Tasks, & Scripts

 Discoverability is an important feature of `nr`.
+The `--commands`, `--tasks`, and `--scripts` flags may be passed to list information about all known entities of that type.

-A new contributor to a project may want an easy overview of available scripts, and may not be familiar with the `nr` CLI.
+A new contributor to a project may want an overview of available scripts, and may not be familiar with with the `nr` CLI.

-To have `nr` print a list of all registered scripts, their descriptions, and how to invoke `nr`, pass the `--scripts` flag.
-When this flag is provided, `nr` will ignore all other arguments and only print script information.
-Scripts will be grouped according to their `group` value.

 To make this feature easily accessible, consider adding an NPM script to your `package.json`:

 ```json
 {